arpitashukla2811/manoj-sharma-next-app/DEPLOYMENT_GUIDE.md

 - Never commit `.env` files
 - Use different secrets for development and production
 - Rotate secrets regularly

+### Render-Specific Security Considerations

+#### 1. Environment Variables
+- All sensitive data must be stored as environment variables in Render
+- Never hardcode secrets in your code
+- Use Render's environment variable management

+#### 2. File Upload Security
+- Render's free tier has limited disk space (1GB)
+- Consider using cloud storage (Cloudinary, AWS S3) for production
+- Implement file size limits and type validation

+#### 3. CORS Configuration
+- Configure CORS to allow your frontend domain
+- Use environment variables for dynamic CORS origins
+- Test CORS configuration thoroughly

+#### 4. Rate Limiting
+- Render has built-in rate limiting
+- Additional API rate limiting is implemented in the code
+- Monitor usage to avoid hitting Render's limits

 ## ⚡ Performance Optimization